gachou/artwork/README.md

 Spaces are inserted around the camera to take into account the cropping performed by services like TravisCI in their display.

-The logo has been created and converted to png with `inkscape`.
+The logo has been created and converted to png with `inkscape` version 0.9.1.